 Green = YFP label on a carboxysomal protein

-We have replaced the tobacco RbcL gene with transgenic loci containing two or three cyanobacterial genes encoding the S. elongatus Rubisco large subunit (Se LS), small subunit (Se SS) either alone or with the putative chaperone RbcX or a gene encoding the carboxysomal protein M35.
+We replaced the tobacco RbcL gene with transgenic loci containing two or three cyanobacterial genes encoding the S. elongatus Rubisco large subunit (Se LS), small subunit (Se SS) either alone or with the putative chaperone RbcX or a gene encoding the carboxysomal protein M35.
 Tobacco plants could grow phototrophically despite the absence of tobacco Rubisco, if provided with elevated CO2.
-(3,4)

-Our current work is supported by Bilateral NSF/BIO-BBSRC:
+Work on this project is supported by Bilateral NSF/BIO-BBSRC:

 Project: Engineering Rubisco